 Trust is crucial for successful employee empowerment.
-Managers who trust their employees and communicate company’s strategy and goals regularly, often have no problems giving more power to their employees.
+Managers who trust their employees and communicate the company’s strategy and goals regularly, often have no problems giving more power to their employees.

-How to implement an Employee Relations plan
+How to Implement an Employee Relations Plan

 The very first step towards planning and implementing a successful employee relations strategy is to have a set of clearly written policies.